Command Catalog

 Use codemesh scan "$workspace" instead of codemesh add ... when discovering all Git checkouts under a workspace root.

 Use codemesh hydrate <project> after a project is already registered and its desired local path is missing.
-Hydration clones the registered remote into that path and refuses existing non-empty path conflicts.
+Hydration uses the shared Hydration Planner to classify present, missing, path-conflict, unsafe-path, and unknown-project states before cloning the registered remote into the planned path.

 #Planned Or Unimplemented